MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

   - `token_address`: The address of the destination token.
   - `chainId`: The chain ID on hexadecimal format where the destination token resides.

+- `user_address`: An string containing the address connected to the dapp.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.

 ## Caveats